-- FX derivatives: The 1998 ISDA FX and Currency Option Definitions specifically provide for disruption fallbacks relating to non-transferability, inconvertibility and other disruption events which, if applicable, should apply in priority to the Illegality provisions in the 1992 ISDA Master Agreement and would apply in priority to the Illegality provisions in the 2002 ISDA Master Agreement, for the relevant ISDA FX derivative transactions (it is more certain in the 2002 ISDA Master Agreement as an Illegality only arises "after giving effect to any applicable provisions, disruption fallback or remedy specified in, or pursuant to, the relevant Confirmation"). - Equity derivatives: A number of extraordinary events, including additional disruption events (such as Change in Law, Hedging Disruption and Loss of Stock Borrow), are set out in the 2002 and 2011 ISDA Equity Derivatives Definitions which, if applicable, should apply in priority to the Illegality provisions in the 1992 ISDA Master Agreement and would apply in priority to the Illegality provisions in the 2002 ISDA Master Agreement, for the relevant ISDA Equity derivatives transactions.
+FX derivatives: The 1998 ISDA FX and Currency Option Definitions specifically provide for disruption fallbacks relating to non-transferability, inconvertibility and other disruption events which, if applicable, should apply in priority to the Illegality provisions in the 1992 ISDA Master Agreement and would apply in priority to the Illegality provisions in the 2002 ISDA Master Agreement, for the relevant ISDA FX derivative transactions (it is more certain in the 2002 ISDA Master Agreement as an Illegality only arises "after giving effect to any applicable provisions, disruption fallback or remedy

-Credit derivatives: The redenomination and any related capital and/or exchange controls legislation will need to be considered to determine whether they have directly or indirectly given rise to a credit event under any credit derivatives transaction.
-Note in particular that, under the 2003 ISDA Credit Derivatives Definitions, a "restructuring" credit event would not occur where the new currency of the Departing State is that of a G7 country or any AAA-rated OECD member country.
+- specified in, or pursuant to, the relevant Confirmation"). - Equity derivatives: A number of extraordinary events, including additional disruption events (such as Change in Law, Hedging Disruption and Loss of Stock Borrow), are set out in the 2002 and 2011 ISDA Equity Derivatives Definitions which, if applicable, should apply in priority to the Illegality provisions in the 1992 ISDA Master Agreement and would apply in priority to the Illegality provisions in the 2002 ISDA Master Agreement, for the relevant ISDA Equity derivatives transactions. - Credit derivatives: The redenomination and any related capital and/or exchange controls legislation will need to be considered to determine whether they have directly or indirectly given rise to a credit event under any credit derivatives transaction.
+In particular any referenced obligations that have the currency of any payment of interest, principal or premium changed from euro to new drachma are likely to constitute a "restructuring" credit event under the 2014 ISDA Credit Derivatives Definitions (as the caveat for successor currencies applies, in respect of the euro, only to a currency which succeeds and replaces the euro in whole).